 - Make honey syrup.
 Dissolve honey in water in small saucepan over medium high heat.
 Let cool.

-- Make cocktail.
-Combine bourbon/whiskey, pineapple juice, honey syrup, and BBQ sauce in mixing glass; stir.
+- Combine bourbon, pineapple juice, honey syrup and barbecue sauce in mixing glass.
+Stir.

 - Add large cube of ice to glass, then pour cocktail mixture over top of ice.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.